nodemailer/mailparser/README.md

 are sent to the client as a stream that can be saved into disk if needed on events *"astream"* and *"aend"*.

 See *test.js* for an actual usega example (parses source from *mail.txt*)

+NB!
+---

+Messages with attachments can be formatted as *nested multipart* messages.
+This means that the main body *bodyText* and *bodyHTML* fields might be left blank.
+Search for a *multipart* attachment from the attachments object and use the bodytext and bodyHTML defined there instead.